 Despite its relative youth, the Samueli School of Engineering has already distinguished itself as one of the most dynamic and innovative institutions in the world.
 Southern California has always been a center of creativity, and our bright and talented engineering faculty are no different -- they are leaders in their disciplines and have achieved worldwide recognition for their research and ingenious activities.

 With state-of-the-art experimental and computational infrastructure, the school occupies a half dozen buildings and nearly 300,000 square feet of space.
-It is a vibrant and collegial community with 132 faculty in five departments: mechanical and aerospace engineering, electrical engineering and computer science, biomedical engineering, civil and environmental engineering, and chemical engineering and material sciences.
+It is a vibrant and collegial community with 132 faculty, more than 950 graduate students and researchers, and nearly 3,600 undergraduate students in five departments: mechanical and aerospace engineering, electrical engineering and computer science, biomedical engineering, civil and environmental engineering, and chemical engineering and material sciences.

 Through investments in research, our aspiration is to address the grand challenges facing society for a globally sustainable future.
 As outlined in our 2025 Strategic Plan, the school’s priorities and investments in the next decade center around four major challenges: science and engineering of human health, water and energy sustainability, materials and manufacturing, and communications, transportation and information technology.